DavidSuy/my-website/README.md

 this is a really awsome website

-Now editiing on update-readme branch
+updated made on master on GitHub before rebase